Signing and witnessing

 Signing under a power of attorney

 An attorney for a person or for a corporation can sign a Titles Registry form under the authority of a power of attorney.
+Attorneys can sign and date the form without having their signature witnessed.
 A signing clause must be inserted adjacent to the signature of the attorney stating '[Name of principal] by their duly constituted attorney [Name of attorney and/or designation attorney] under Power of Attorney [dealing number of registered power of attorney]'.

 The power of attorney is not required to be registered in the Titles Registry at the time of signing the form, but it must be registered prior to registration of the form in the Titles Registry.

-For further information on signing under a power of attorney and relevant witnessing requirements, please refer to Part 60-0900 of the land title practice manual.
+For further information on signing under a power of attorney, please refer to Part 60-0900 of the land title practice manual.

 Corporations can execute documents with or without affixing a company seal.
 If the seal is not affixed, then the full name of the company and its Australian company number must be shown adjacent to the execution.
 An execution by a company in this manner does not need to be witnessed.
 The designations of the signatories must also be shown.
 See Part 50-2000 of the land title practice manual for more information.